popphp/pop-bootstrap/README.md

 Release Information
 -------------------
 Version 4.0.0
-TBD
+September 6, 2017

 Overview
 --------

-A skeleton web application for the Pop Web Application Framework, using the Bootstrap and Font Awesome frameworks.
+A skeleton web application for the Pop Web Application Framework, using the Bootstrap (v4) and Font Awesome frameworks.

 Requirements
 ------------